lilicaway/github-users/README.md

 ### Details

-Once you open the application, the Home shows more information about the features and limitations of the app.
+Once you open the application, the Home shows some information about the application